 A Monetary Shift is More Possible Today than Anyone Thinks

 Today we even have potentially new and unique mediums of exchange.
 For example, crypto currencies – like Bitcoin and Ethereum – are growing rapidly, even if the average person has little knowledge of them.
-I don’t claim to know much about crypto currencies, but I have a strong feeling that all governments, especially the US, are very wary of them.
+I have a strong feeling that all governments, especially the US, are very wary of them.

 Human ingenuity and flexibility in the face of adverse circumstances can cause magical things to happen.
 Given the history of monetary systems, along with the prospect of rapid advances in technology, the war on cash could go horribly wrong from a government standpoint.

-My guess is that cooler heads will prevail in Washington DC, and in other national capitals, and the whole ugly episode will be avoided.
+My guess is that cooler heads will prevail in Washington DC, and in other national capitals.
 Cash is convenient, and we’re familiar with it.
 And as the saying goes, if it ain’t broke, don’t fix it.
-Cash may not be the perfect system from a government standpoint, but it will be a lot better than what might replace it.
+Cash may not be the perfect system from a government standpoint.
+But it will be a lot better than what might replace it.

 What are your thoughts?
 Should we be worried about a war on cash here in the US?
 Or do you agree with me that it’s unlikely to happen?
 All thoughts are welcome!